FAIRmat-NFDI/AreaC-DOC/docs/custom_schemas_for_new_features/h5md/root.md

 :   An optional group that contains information about the connectivity between particles.

 `parameters`
-:   An optional group that contains application-specific, custom data such as
+:   An optional group that contains application-specific (meta)data such as
     control parameters or simulation scripts.